0xPolygon/polygon-docs/docs/cdk/cdk-opgeth/devnet-guide.md

 # Devnet Deployment Guide

-> 💡 For building full production chains please work directly with IPs like Conduit and Gateway FM

 This document provides a comprehensive, step-by-step guide to deploying a **Pessimistic Proof (PP)** (cdk-opgeth-sovereign) production-like devent.

 ---